Updated on November 7, 2023 by Julie McCool

 Find more great trails in 6 Beautiful Boardwalk Hikes in Northern Virginia.

 About the Neabsco Creek Boardwalk

-The boardwalk's design makes it ideal for a relaxed hike in Northern Virginia, especially if you are hiking with kids:
+The boardwalk's design makes it ideal for a relaxed hike in Northern Virginia:

-- The trail crosses the creek several times, and those crossings are perfect for turtle-watching.
+- The trail crosses the creek several times, and those crossings are perfect for wildlife-watching.

 - Several benches are sprinkled throughout the boardwalk, perfect for bird-watching or just taking a break.

 - Sections close to the ground level often have no rail while higher sections have a rail.